Match Play Tournament Info and Rules - All Players must Read!

 - Result: Write down the Match Result CLEARLY on one of the scorecards (e.g. Smith 6 & 5).
 I'm not going to count it up and figure it out.

 - Date: Make sure the match DATE is on the scorecard.
-Standard USGA requirement.
+This is a standard USGA requirement.

 - Photo: Take a photo or scan of your scorecard with your phone.

-- Email: The WINNER is responsible for sending email to EvergreenGC@outlook.com, although either player may send it in.
+- Email: The WINNER is responsible for sending email to EvergreenGC@outlook.com, although either player may send it in, if you are the winner you have a stake in seeing that we get the card.
+Losers are not quite as motivated and sometimes forget. :)

 - (b) the Scorecard Photo